How to cancel a Dropbox individual account free trial

-If you signed up for a free trial of an individual Dropbox plan like Dropbox Plus or Professional, you can cancel the trial before it ends so you won’t be charged.
+If you signed up for a free trial of an individual Dropbox plan like Dropbox Plus, Professional, or Essentials, you can cancel the trial before it ends so you won’t be charged.

 If you don’t cancel your free trial before it ends, you’ll be charged for the subscription with the billing information you provided when you signed up, if any.